Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 ![image](/assets/images/linear_regression_3.png?raw=true){: .center-image }

 ## Introduction
-This post covers the basic assumptions of Linear Regression, how to investigate whether those assumptions are met, and how to address key problems.
+This is the thrid post in a 3-part series that covers the basic assumptions of Linear Regression, how to investigate whether those assumptions are met, and how to address key problems.

 ## Linear Regression Assumptions
 1. Linear relationship between target and features